notofonts/noto-docs/src/website/use.md

 The Noto collection includes two font families Chinese, Japanese and Korean languages: Noto Sans CJK, an unmodulated design, and Noto Serif CJK, a modulated design.
 Each of these families has 7 weights, and Noto Sans CJK is also available as a variable font.
 These fonts are available in language variants:

-- Noto Sans CJK HK for the Traditional Chinese language variant used in Hong Kong
+- Noto Sans CJK HK for the Traditional Chinese language variant used in Hong Kong.

-- Noto Sans CJK JP and Noto Serif CJK JP for the Japanese language
+- Noto Sans CJK JP and Noto Serif CJK JP for the Japanese language.

-- Noto Sans CJK KR and Noto Serif CJK KR for the Korean language
+- Noto Sans CJK KR and Noto Serif CJK KR for the Korean language.

-- Noto Sans CJK SC and Noto Serif CJK SC for the Simplified Chinese language variant used in the People’s Republic of China
+- Noto Sans CJK SC and Noto Serif CJK SC for the Simplified Chinese language variant used in the People’s Republic of China.

-- Noto Sans CJK TC and Noto Serif CJK TC for the Traditional Chinese language variant used in Taiwan
+- Noto Sans CJK TC and Noto Serif CJK TC for the Traditional Chinese language variant used in Taiwan.

 The Noto Sans CJK fonts contain all Han ideographs included in the Basic Multilingual Plane (BMP) of the Unicode Standard plus over 2,000 non-BMP Han ideographs.